Kitchen Safety Cooking Class

 • How to prepare dishes using delicious recipes

-By the end of March, participants will have the confidence and skills to cook a variety of dishes for themselves, their families, and their friends.
+By the end of May, participants will have the confidence and skills to cook a variety of dishes for themselves, their families, and their friends.

 Back To Top